microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     - The following commands may take 20-30 minutes to complete.

-    > **Note**: You may want to open the MCW Github HOL (https://microsoftcloudworkshop.com) document in the virtual machine to copy/paste the commands easier.
+    > **Note**: You may want to open the MCW GitHub HOL (https://microsoftcloudworkshop.com) document in the virtual machine to copy/paste the commands easier.

 - For Ubuntu 18.04 (Lab default):